-Careerbuilder released a study yesterday on the plight of workers living paycheck to paycheck.
+Careerbuilder released a study recently on the plight of workers living paycheck to paycheck.
 It isn’t pretty.
 Fully 47 percent of all workers surveyed said they’re living paycheck to paycheck and 25 percent save absolutely nothing each month.
 Astoundingly, one in ten workers surveyed reported making over $100,000 but put NO money into savings each month and do not participate in their company’s 401k, or have a Roth IRA or any comparable retirement plan.

-No wonder so many people are asking for a mortgage bailout.
+No wonder so many people are asking for a bailout.
 They’re spending every dime they make and they’re probably spending it on stuff that won’t last more than a year or two!